 I have found some of the most amazing artists through Instagram.
 One artist in particular whose drawings I love seeing on my feed each day is illustrator Anne Keenan Higgins.
 So you can imagine how excited I was, after reaching out to Anne, that she agreed to do an interview to share about her beautifully and oh, so whimsy illustrations.

 Anne has illustrated over 100 book covers, including the very popular ‘Shopaholic’ series by Sophie Kinsella.
-She released her first book that she’s both written and illustrated in April of this year, and if you haven’t picked up a copy yet, you’ll definitely want to by the time you get to the end of the post.
+She released the first book that she’s both written and illustrated in April of this year, and if you haven’t picked up a copy yet, you’ll definitely want to after reading this interview.